GribaHub/Python/README.md

 # Python
 PRACTICE PYTHON - Beginner Python exercisies (https://www.practicepython.org/)

-Here are the exercises which I realized to self study and practice programming in Python.
+Here are the exercises which I realized to self-study and practice programming in Python.
 Comments are inside source files.

 Exercises